-Communicating with Aboriginal people
+Communicating with Aboriginal and/or Torres Strait Islander people

-Culturally safe environment
+Create a culturally safe environment

 Ensure that your service is culturally safe.
 When possible, employ Indigenous staff, especially females, as doctors, health workers, nurses, receptionists or liaison officers.
 Provide cultural safety training for healthcare providers and practice staff to build an understanding of culturally-based attitudes towards disease, the importance of culture and tradition, and women’s and men’s business.
-This training is integral to prepare your team to work respectfully with the Aboriginal community.
-There are many different Aboriginal communities across Australia, so it is important to undertake training that is relevant to the local community you are working with.
+This training is integral to prepare your team to work respectfully with the Aboriginal and/or Torres Strait Islander community.
+There are many different communities across Australia, so it is important to undertake training that is relevant to the local community you are working with.

-Reconciliation Australia's Share Our Pride online resource is a useful starting point that 'is designed to take you on an awareness-raising journey.
+Reconciliation Australia's Share Our Pride online resource is a useful starting point that is designed to take you on an awareness-raising journey.
 It works through material in a certain order, so each chapter builds on the last.
 You'll get information on traditional cultures, learn about our shared history and have access to resources.
 Chapters include: First Australians; Our culture; Our shared history; Beyond the myths and Respectful relationships.

-Culturally appropriate resources
+Develop culturally appropriate resources

 If necessary, healthcare providers should refer patients to health services which may be more acceptable to perform cervical screening, for example, an Aboriginal medical service.
 This case study discusses how an Aboriginal medical clinic was able to increase their cervical screening participation rates.

 Humour is a great way to engage the Aboriginal and/or Torres Strait Islander community.